Types of Stroke and Treatment

 Updated Guidelines for Treating Acute Ischemic Strokes

-The guidelines have changed.
-New guidelines could make more stroke patients eligible for treatment.
+Current guidelines could make more stroke patients eligible for treatment.
 Learn about the update and use our Acute Ischemic Stroke Toolkit to put them to work.

 Recent Stroke?
 You Don’t Have to Do It Alone.

-Many people do recover from stroke.
+Many people recover from stroke.
 Learn from those who met their recovery goals and find post-stroke resources.